alejpocoroba/alejpocoroba/README.md

 ## Hello 👋

 - 🏜 I am @AlejPocoroba a Mexican sociologist
-- 🔎 I am a Project Coordinator @ Instituto del Progreso Latino
+- 🔎 I am a Professional Educator @ Instituto del Progreso Latino
 - 🎓 I am a 2025 Equity Scholar at NORC @ UChicago
 - 🌎 I have worked at research centers across Latin America
 - 🔭 My research focuses on criminal groups and the effects of institutionalized state violence